Suzuki Swift: Facelift

-Swift Sport (A2L414)
+Swift Sport (A2L414/ZC33S)

 Suzuki officially unveiled the Swift Sport at the 2017 Frankfurt Motor Show.
-The car comes with a 1.4-litre turbocharged K14C Boosterjet engine shared with the Vitara S. The engine makes 140 PS DIN at 5,500 rpm and 230 Nm of torque at 2,500–3,000 rpm.
+The car comes with a 1.4-liter turbocharged K14C Boosterjet engine shared with the Vitara S. The engine makes 140 PS DIN at 5,500 rpm and 230 Nm of torque at 2,500–3,000 rpm.
 It comes equipped with either a 6-speed manual or a 6-speed automatic transmission.
 Aesthetically, the Swift Sport has a completely new front and rear bumpers, a rear spoiler, 16 or 17-inch alloy wheels, dual exhaust, wider tyres, a front chin spoiler and red accents interior.

+In June 2020, Suzuki launched Swift Sport with Suzuki's SHVS 48-volt mild hybrid technology for European market to meet Euro 6d emission standard.
+Still with the 1.4-liter turbocharged engine (now called K14D Boosterjet), revised with dual VVT and a smaller turbocharger.
+It now makes 129 PS at 5,500 rpm and 235 Nm of torque at 2,000–3,000 rpm and also 55 kg heavier than the old 6-speed manual non-hybrid model.
+This version is also available in Singapore, Taiwan, Hong Kong, Macau and Malaysia.
+The Sport version did not receive any facelift like the regular Swift, except the additional dual tone color option.

+Limited editions

 For Italian market, a limited edition Swift Sport BeeRacing was launched in March 2018.
-In June of the same year, 100 units limited edition Swift Sport, called the Red Devil was announced for Australian market.
+In June of the same year, 100 units limited edition Swift Sport, called the Red Devil was announced for the Australian market.

 In May 2019, a limited edition Swift Sport Katana was launched for Dutch market only.
 The limited edition hot hatch pays tribute to the new Suzuki Katana 1000 bike.
-Built in a limited run of only 30 units, it comes in two colours, 15 units Premium Silver Metallic and 15 units Super Black Pearl paints.
+Built in a limited run of only 30 units, it comes in two colors, 15 units Premium Silver Metallic and 15 units Super Black Pearl paints.